Pacific Health Summit: History

 The first Pacific Health Summit was held in Seattle, Washington, in 2005 with foundational support from the Bill & Melinda Gates Foundation and the Russell Family Foundation.
 It was the co-creation of 2001 Nobel Prize in physiology or medicine winner Leland H. Hartwell, businessman and philanthropist George F. Russell Jr., Co-chair of the Bill & Melinda Gates Foundation William H. Gates Sr., and Founding Director of the National Bureau of Asian Research’s Center for Health and Aging Michael Birt.
 NBR has been the Secretariat of the Summit since the inaugural 2005 conference.

 Birt, founding executive director of the Summit, stepped down from his role as NBR’s Center for Health and Aging director in 2009, and from his role as executive director in 2012, handing the mantle to Claire Topal, the Summit's managing director, who ran the Summit and managed the team from 2009-2012.
 She now serves as senior advisor for international health to NBR.
 Nualchan Sakchalathorn, the Summit’s project director, served on the Summit team from 2007-2012.

 Building on Bill Gates Sr.'s strong personal support, in 2007 Tachi Yamada, then president of Global Health at the Bill & Melinda Gates Foundation, took on a decisive leadership role and formally established the Foundation as the Summit's third co-presenting organization.

 In 2008, the Wellcome Trust joined the Summit as the fourth official co-presenting organization, and trust director, Sir Mark Walport, joined the executive committee.
 Both Sir William Castell, chairman of the Wellcome Trust, who has participated in the Summit since its first year, and Sir Mark provided crucial leadership as the Summit began its rotation in London for the annual meeting.

 Peter Neupert, then corporate vice president for health solutions strategy for Microsoft, and Craig Mundie, chief research and strategy officer of Microsoft, consistently provided a private sector perspective to the Summit's strategic discussions.
 Additionally, GE Healthcare, through Bill Castell in 2005, has always provided critical advice and perspective, as well as the critical founding sponsorship for the annual meeting.

-Out of this initial foundation of leadership, the Summit grew into one of the world's premier global health gatherings every year.
-In 2012, eight years after the inaugural meeting, which was never designed to take place in perpetuity, global health is in an exciting new place.
-The Summit’s interactive format has proliferated, and decision-makers across all sectors and geographies are collaborating on all the critical global health issues the Summit sought to address: health technology, pandemic flu, MDR-TB, vaccines, malnutrition, maternal and newborn health, and many more.
-While the Summit is proud of eight years of transformational conversations, countless new friendships, and exciting partnerships, there is still much work to do – and so much momentum on which to build.
-NBR is looking forward and excited to build on the Summit’s legacy in the years to come.